 Last, but not least, I chose black and white photos because I love how all the neutrals blend together.

 Thanks so much for reading!
 I feel so inspired to begin new traditions this year.
 I am feeling the magic BIG TIME.
+Check out these tips for wrapping odd shaped gifts if you have those in your present pile as well!

 If you have any fun gift wrapping traditions, I’d love to hear! xx – Elsie